EdAthlet/NetToGros_Qoder/README.md

 # 🇮🇪 Irish Payroll Calculator

 A comprehensive, accurate, and user-friendly Irish payroll calculator that helps you understand your take-home pay with detailed tax breakdowns.
+Calculate both **Gross to Net** (employee perspective) and **Net to Gross** (employer perspective) with precision.
 Built with modern web technologies and updated for 2024-2025 Irish tax rates.

 ## ✨ Features